-If you receive State Pensions including the Retirement Pension, Industrial Death Benefit, Widow's Pension, Widowed Mother's allowance and Widowed Parent's Allowance income from these should be entered as 'other income' not social security benefit income.
+If you receive State Pensions including the Retirement Pension, Industrial Death Benefit, Widow's Pension, Widowed Mother's Allowance, Widowed Parent's Allowance or Armed Forces Compensation Scheme Survivor's Guaranteed Income Payment and Child's Payment, income from these should be entered as 'other income' not social security benefit income.

 For more information see HMRC's full list of benefits NOT counted as income for tax credits.

 Jobcentre Plus may have sent you a record of the taxable amount of benefit you were paid in the previous tax year.
 Contact your local Jobcentre Plus office if you do not have details of the amount of taxable benefits paid to you in the previous tax year.